California Penal Code § 243(e)(1) PC defines domestic battery as using force or violence against

 Sexual battery (PC 243.4) | Misdemeanor: Up to 6 months in jail (or 1 year if there was an aggravating factor) and/or $2,000 (or $3,000 if the victim was your employee) plus Tier I sex offender registration for 10 years. or Felony: 2, 3, or 4 years in prison (or an extra 3 to 5 years if the victim was seriously hurt) and/or up to $10,000 plus Tier III sex offender registration for life (usually). |

-- 3. Is domestic battery a felony in California??
+- 3. Is domestic battery a felony in California?

 - 7. What if the accuser wants to drop the charges?

-“Willfully” means a defendant acted
+“Willfully” means you acted

 - on purpose, or